 Same as Method 6.1.
 If the process is steady state and sulfuric acid is less than 10 percent of the standard for the applicable rule, concurrent sampling is not required.

-2.1.5 Gas Molecular Weight Determination
+2.1.5 Gas Molecular Weight Determination Equipment

-Equipment

 Same as Method 3.1.
-If the process is steady state and the molecular weight varies less than 2 percent, concurrent sampling is not required.
+Concurrent determination is not required when the process is steady state and the molecular weight varies less than 2 percent.